cwverica/cwverica/README.md

 ## Hi there, I'm Casey Verica!

-I'm a Software Engineer with full-stack knowledge, but I'm focused on back end development.
+I'm a full-stack software engineer.
 Always learning, because there is always so much to learn!

 ---